MicrosoftDocs/win32/desktop-src/winmessenger/im-imessenger-mycontacts.md

 ---
 title: IMessenger MyContacts property
 description: Retrieves the contact list contained in the client or Messenger object.
-The retrieved list is a MessengerContacts collection object that can be manipulated with the IMessengerContacts interface. ms.assetid: '675561a5-63f8-4db9-8459-f31266ee928c'
+The retrieved list is a MessengerContacts collection object that can be manipulated with the IMessengerContacts interface. ms.assetid: 675561a5-63f8-4db9-8459-f31266ee928c
+keywords:
+- MyContacts property Windows Messenger
-keywords: ["MyContacts property Windows Messenger", "MyContacts property Windows Messenger , IMessenger interface", "IMessenger interface Windows Messenger , MyContacts property"]
+- MyContacts property Windows Messenger , IMessenger interface
+- IMessenger interface Windows Messenger , MyContacts property
 topic_type:
 - apiref
 api_name: